Author Jane Bernard hosts fundraiser at Indomania Restaurant for Feeding South Florida

 For more information about Indomania restaurant, visit www.indomaniarestaurant.com.

 Feeding South Florida™ (formerly Daily Bread Food Bank) is a not-for-profit organization that empowers other South Florida not-for-profit organizations to assist people in need and improve their lives.
 Feeding South Florida does this by providing food and other grocery products; and by educating and engaging our community to fight hunger and poverty.
 Through a local network of more than 800 other not-for-profit organizations, Feeding South Florida strives to serve children, the elderly, the mentally and physically challenged, veterans and the working poor with compassion and integrity.
 Feeding South Florida is a member of Feeding America, the nation’s leading domestic hunger-relief charity.
 Over 29 million pounds of food are distributed within the community by Feeding South Florida each year.
 Feeding South Florida’s headquarters is located at 2501 SW 32 Terrace, Pembroke Park, FL, 33023.
-For more information, please call (954) 518-1818 or visit www.feedingsouthflorida.org.Be sure to tell them Soul Of Miami sent you!
+For more information, please call (954) 518-1818 or visit www.feedingsouthflorida.org.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.